Ragitron/World-Anvil/Philosophy/societies-and-types.md

 ### The Market and the Individual

 The individual's right to access the market is enshrined in the constitution of the Empire.
 All citizens are free to purchase commodities and services, and to sell commodities and services.
+Not only is the individual entitled access to the market; the market in turn is entitled access to the consumer.
+In this way individuals become mere commodities to be traded.
+The wills and desires shaped by markets and capital.

+Conversely individuals are only valued by the Market Society, if they provide value to the market.

 ***